CodeYourFuture/immersive-go-course/kafka-cron/README.md

 Kafka is an open-source distributed queue.
 You can read about the core Kafka concepts in the [Kafka: a Distributed Messaging System for Log Processing paper](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/09/Kafka.pdf).

 After reading that paper you should understand:
- * How does Kafka store data?
+ * How Kafka stores data
- * What are producers, consumers, and brokers?
+ * What producers, consumers, and brokers are
- * How do brokers manage caching?
- * What is a topic, partition?
+ * What topics and partitions are

 ### Part 1: Distributed cron with one queue